 The HVCCC previously identified the need for additional train park-up options as among the measures to help address congestion.
-These options would be for the medium term (3 hours to 3 days) stowing of trains (that is, locations where a train can be left uncrewed), particularly on low demand days when it is preferable to get trains out of the system.
+These options would be for the medium term (3 hours to 3 days) stowing of trains (that is, locations where a train can be left uncrewed), particularly on low demand days when it is preferable to remove trains from the system.